Anaemia and Iron Deficiency

 If you have lower-than-normal levels of either red blood cells or haemoglobin, your body won’t get the oxygen it needs to work effectively.
 This can cause a number of symptoms, including the following:

 What causes iron-deficiency anaemia?

-Iron-deficiency anaemia can also be caused by what you eat (or, rather, what you don’t eat), with vegetarians and vegans thought to be at particular risk.
+Iron-deficiency anaemia can also be caused by what you eat (or, rather, what you don’t eat), with those who eat a poor or restricted diet thought to be at particular risk.
 Women who have heavy periods may also find iron-deficiency anaemia a problem.
 However, some health experts claim that if you have a healthy balanced diet, you should be getting all the iron you need.